tomplunkett/tomplunkett/README.md

 - 👋 Hi, I’m Tom Plunkett
+- Everything on this site is my personal opinion, and does not reflect the opinion of my employer (Oracle).
 - 👀 I’m interested in AI, Cryptocurrency, patents, and other technologies.
 - 📫 How to reach me: thomaskplunkett at gmail.
 - I've participated in lots of hackathons, including winning 1st place in the 2026 NVIDIA GTC Hack to Create Hackathon for a solution that included Open Claw, NVIDIA DGX Spark GB10, and other technologies.  https://youtu.be/Pdl-mUhj49I